greenland Classic

 THE CROSSING OF A LIFETIME

 The West to East crossing of the mighty Greenland Icecap has become what is the logic norm.
-There are reasons for this: Logistically it is perfect as Kangerlussuaq is close to the ice, you know when you'll start and leave out weather uncertainties.
-A start in May also means you go with the weather, seasons and the melting, hopefully (!) avoiding the worst weather and too much meltwater in the western icefall.
-You even arrive at the east coast after the feared Piteraq (huge fall-winds) season has ended.
+There are reasons for this: Logistically, it is perfect as Kangerlussuaq is close to the ice; you know when you'll start and leave out weather uncertainties.
+A start in May also means you go with the weather, seasons, and melting, hopefully (!) avoiding the worst weather and too much meltwater in the western icefall.
+You even arrive on the East Coast after the feared Piteraq (huge fall winds) season has ended.
 And we must admit, to end at the stunning east coast among icefalls, nunataks and icebergs is a real goosebump experience!

 With it’s challenging Icefalls, vast planes, surprising altitude and changeable conditions, this trip will give you lots of experience, happiness, an insight into the importance of teamwork and maybe even tidy up the inside of yourself.